osmond/ajo/README.md

 };
 ```

-## Runs Endpoint

-The backend exposes `GET /runs` to summarize run activities.
-Each item in the
-returned JSON array includes:

-- `date` – the local start date in `YYYY-MM-DD` format
-- `distance` – total distance in meters
-- `duration` – run duration in seconds
-- `elevationGain` – ascent in meters

-These values are generated from Garmin data when credentials are provided or
-from dummy tracks otherwise.

 ## Summary Card
 The Summary Card shown at the top of the app is implemented in
 `frontend/src/components/WeeklySummaryCard.jsx`.
 It fetches step counts, sleep
 hours and daily totals using the API helpers.
 A small "Activity Overview" heading